rubensworks/PhD-Thesis/content/generating/public-transit-background.md

 * **historical background**: Existing routes may influence the new design.

 The next step is the setting of frequencies, which is based on the routes from the previous step, public demand and vehicle availability.
-The main objectives in this step are based on the following [metrics](cite:cites transitnetworkdesignscheduling):
+The main objectives in this step are based on the following [measures](cite:cites transitnetworkdesignscheduling):

 * **demand satisfaction**: How many stops are serviced frequently enough to avoid overcrowding and long waiting times.
 * **number of line runs**: How many times each line is serviced -- a trade-off between the operator's aim for minimization and the public demand for maximization.